 We hope you find the 'getting started' and online examples suitable for understanding the functional techniques and rapid implementation in your application.
-Please do not hesitate to contact our tech team by email for assistance. tech@noritake-itron.c
+Please do not hesitate to contact our tech team by email for assistance. tech@noritake-itron.com

 System Hardware Setup Parameters and Development Status This product has been released to a limited market in Europe with 35 customers evaluating product prior to full release on 16th Sep 2010.
 This page identifies the current and expected operating status of interfaces with release dates which are subject to revision.
-The introduction of interface protocols (Modbus RTU) will take place in November 2010.
+The introduction of interface protocols (Modbus RTU) will take place in late November 2010.
+The parameters for an interface are defined using the command setup(Name) {....}.